matteobecchi/timeseries_analysis/README.md

 ## Usage
 The working directory must contain:
 * A text file called `input_parameters.txt` , whose format is explained below;
-* A text file called `data_directory.txt` containing the path to the input data file.
+* A text file called `data_directory.txt` containing one line with the path to the input data file (including the input data file name).

 Examples of this two files are contained in this repository.